microsoft/SynapseML/website/docs/features/onnx/about.md

 SynapseML now includes a Spark transformer to bring an trained ONNX model to Apache Spark, so you can run inference on your data with Spark's large-scale data processing power.

 ## ONNXHub
-While you can use a local model if you have one, many popular existing models are provided through the ONNXHub.
-You can simply use a model's name (e.g. "MNIST") and download the bytes of the model, as well as some metadata about the model.
+Although you can use your own local model, many popular existing models are provided through the ONNXHub.
+You can use a model's ONNXHub name (for example "MNIST") and download the bytes of the model, and some metadata about the model.
 You can also list available models, optionally filtering by name or tags.
-You can also point to your own custom hub uri if you have one.

 ```scala
     // List models